 “Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength . . .
 Love your neighbour as yourself.
 There is no commandment greater than these.”

 To protect the vulnerable amongst us, please do not leave your home except for essential trips.

 WYE VIRTUAL CHURCH – A message from Rector Ravi Holy.

 We now have over 200 members on the Virtual church Facebook group - and obviously in many cases, only one of a married couple has joined the group but both take part in it.
-So' I'm delighted about that and it seems people are enjoying it, finding it helpful.
+So I'm delighted about that and it seems people are enjoying it and finding it helpful.
 I'm also pleased that it's not just younger people and I have personally helped a few of our older members get onto Facebook in the last few weeks so they can be part of this.
 However, it takes time to do that and my efforts to ring round everyone on the parish list are proceeding surely but slowly.
 The group is clearly thriving - we now even have members in other towns, and even abroad - but I could nevertheless use some help getting as many people as possible into the group so please either forward this message (specifically the instructions below) to people you know who are not yet in the group, or call them and talk them through it.